conduktor/conduktor-docs/docs/platform/configuration/database.md

 ### Database requirements

-- PostgreSQL 14+
+- PostgreSQL 13+
 - Provided connection role should have grant `ALL PRIVILEGES` on the configured database.
-Platform should be able to create/update/delete schemas and tables on the database.
+Console should be able to create/update/delete schemas and tables on the database.

 ### Database Configuration Properties